JulianCataldo/paper-cms/README.md

 - Shared entities vocabularies
 - Automatic web form generation
 - Isomorphic user input runtime validation,
-- Document based information architecture
+- Entity / Collection oriented information architecture
-- Headless non-opinionated APIs
+- Headless non-opinionated CMS APIs for JAMStack consumption
-- Hypermedia for non-deterministic data fetching
+- Hypermedia for non-deterministic data fetching via _refs. | links | URIs_…
-- Plain files data storage for operations convenience (with trade-offs)
+- Plain files data storage for operations convenience (with some trade-offs)

 All these concepts are explored at different levels of implementations in Paper CMS.
-The endgoal is to provide a lightweight solution that might be suitable for relatively static web sites like :
+While it's still an experiment, the endgoal is to provide a lightweight solution suitable for projects which :

-- Ten-ish max. editors in charge
+- Has ten-ish max. editors in charge
-- Few concurrent document edition
+- Needs moderate authoring concurrency with silo-ed document edits
 - Might needs frequent content updates
 - Low needs for user-land data input

-To sum up: good for **editors-driven websites** but not a good fit for **users-driven web apps**.
+To sum up: Paper CMS is good for **editors-driven websites**, but is not a good fit for **users-driven web apps**.

 ## Major dependencies